-- 61. The Government of Uganda through the Ministry of Water and Environment (MWE) has been establishing water supply schemes across the country to provide water for multipurpose use.
-The water has been majorly serving domestic, industrial, institutional and commercial demands, and to a smaller extent agricultural demand.
-Water supply has mainly been done due to over reliance of communities' on rain fed agriculture that has become unsustainable due to escalating climate change effects.
-Government, through the Water for Production Programme, has been able to create a total storage volume of 38.865 million cubic meters through construction of surface reservoirs in the form of valley tanks and earth dams to store rainwater harvested for use especially during the dry seasons. - 62.
-A number of feasibility studies and detailed designs for potential medium and large sized irrigation scheme projects are also being carried out across the country, to enable the establishment of irrigation infrastructure in a bid to boost agricultural production, food security and climate resilience.
-The water demand for the different users within the Katonga catchment shows that three main categories of water users are considered, including; domestic, industrial, and agricultural water use.
-Agricultural water use, as a broad category, includes water demands for livestock, irrigation, and fish. - 63.
-During stakeholder engagements for developing the Katonga CMP, among the issues identified, water stress was top on the list for most of the sub-Catchments delineated.
-Water demand expressed as a percentage of the total demand, showed that domestic water use drew more water than all the other three categories, primarily because the current farming practices are reliant on rain and the irrigation requirements are minimal, only supplemental in nature.
+A number of feasibility studies and detailed designs have been developed for petential medium and large sized irrigation echemo-projects_some of them are also being carried out across the country_The aim is, to enable the establishment of irrigation infrastructure in a bidsystems to boost agricultural production, food security and climate resilience.
+The project will focus on water demand for the different users within the Katenga catchment shows that three main categories of water users are considered, including; domestic, industrial, and agricultural water use.
+Agricultural water use, as a broad category, that includes water demands for livestock and, irrigation, and fish.

+63.62.
+During-The stakeholder engagements for developing the Katonga CMP, among the issues identified, water stress was top of the list for most of the sub-cCatchments delineated.
+Water demand expressed as a percentage-% of the total demand, showed that domestic water use drew more water than all the other three categories agriculture, primarily because the current farming practices are reliant on rain and the irrigation requirements are minimal. , only supplemental in nature.
 Industrial water demand in the Katonga catchment only demands a very small percentage (0.21%) of the total water demand.
-Water demand for fisheries is seen to be much more than for other demands aggregated under agriculture water demand, and irrigation demanding only 0.2% of the total agricultural requirement.
-The current combined water demand in the Katonga Catchment was estimated to be 53.71MCM with domestic, agriculture, and industry demanding 41.9%, 57.9%, and 0.2% of the total demand respectively.
+Water demand for fisheries is seen to be much more than for other demands aggregated under agriculture water demand, and with irrigation demanding only 0.2% of the total agricultural requirement.
+The current combined water demand in the Katonga Catchment was is estimated to be 53.71MCM with domestic, agriculture, and industry demanding 41.9%, 57.9%, and 0.2% of the total demand respectively.
 The projected combined water demand for the year 2030 is 80.64MCM, an increment of about 50% from the baseline, while that of the year 2040 is 110.16MCM, an increment of about 105% from the baseline.

-64. The project intends to establish and promote water storage technologies through Integrated Water Resources Management approach to enable both the conservation of the fragile ecosystems and communities to access adequate and sufficient water to ably engage in productive agricultural activities, consequently contributing to improved ecosystems' health and food security situation in the catchment.
-Environment and Social Safeguards Impact Assessments will be conducted prior to construction of storage facilities like the Valley Dams, and establishment of the Micro-irrigation schemes, to ascertain such innovations do not compromise, but rather enhance resilience of the project-targeted landscapes.
+The project intends towill establish and promote water storage harvesting technologies through the Integrated Water Resources Management approach to enable both the conservation of the fragile ecosystems and communities to access adequate and sufficient water to ably engage in productive agricultural activities, consequently contributing to improved ecosystems' health and food security situation in the catchment.
+Environment and Social Safeguards Impact Assessments will be conducted prior to construction of storage facilities like the Valley earth Dams, and establishment of the Micro-irrigation schemes, to accertain ensure that euch innovations the interventions do not compromise, but rather enhance resilience of the project targeted landscapes.
+The ESMP was done at this proposal stage to identify the risks suggest mitigation measures and identify the responsible agency to implement the ESMP, However, the specific locations for construction of water storage facilities (earth dams) will be determined after the

-The specific aspects proposed for this component include promoting water security storage technologies for control of floods, ensuring sustained natural flows; enhancement of soil productivity through soil and water conservation measures contributing to recharge of aquifers, and building the capacity of community groups and institutions to undertake climate smart agriculture for agricultural development and growth in a changing climate.
+The specific aspects proposed for this component include promoting water security storage technologies for control of floods control, ensuring sustained natural flows; enhancement of soil productivity through soil and water conservation measures contributing to recharge of aquifers, and building the capacity of community groups and institutions to undertake climate smart agriculture for agricultural development and growth in a changing climate.
 This will be achieved through implementation of activities under output 2.1.1 as presented below.